Top 15 Unusual Countries to Study Abroad To Consider This Year

 9. India

 India is one of the biggest countries in the world by population, and higher education is a part of that.
-The recently launched Study in India programme aims to encourage more than 200,000 international students to come to India by 2023.
+The recently launched Study in India program aims to encourage more than 200,000 international students to come to India by 2023.
 It now also has one of the largest higher education systems in the world.
-Many of the institutions in India focus on science and engineering programmes but arts and humanities programmes can be found in some of the general universities such as the University of Delhi or Tezpur University.
-Students can lead a relatively frugal lifestyle in India as the cost of living is much lower than in many other countries around the world.
+Many of the institutions in India focus on science and engineering programmes but arts and humanities programmes can be found in some of the general universities, such as the University of Delhi or Tezpur University.
+Students can lead a relatively frugal lifestyle in India, as the cost of living is much lower than in many other countries around the world.

 10. Argentina